fyrejet/fyrejet/README.md

 Fyrejet is a web-framework that is designed for speed and ease-of-use.
 After working with numerous frameworks, you never fail to appreciate the ease of development with Express.
 In fact, it is so easy that it is appropriate for novice developers to learn how to code.

 Unfortunately, that comes at a cost.
 While Express brings the speed of development, its performance is just okay-ish.
 Other frameworks either provide different APIs, are incompatible with Express middlewares or provide less functionality.
 For instance, Restana, a great API-oriented framework by jkybernees provides incredible performance, but only a subset of Express APIs, making it not suitable as an Express replacement.
-Moreover, Express relies on `Object.setPrototypeOf` in request handling, which is inherently slow (see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf) and whose performance has drastically decreased after Node.js 12.16.0.
+Moreover, Express relies on `Object.setPrototypeOf` in request handling, which is inherently slow (see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf) and whose performance has drastically decreased after Node.js 12.18.1 was released.

 Fyrejet does not strive to be the fastest framework.
 However, Fyrejet seeks to be faster than Express, while providing very Express-like API.
 In fact, Fyrejet uses slightly modified<sup>[1](#footnote1)</sup> Express automated unit tests to verify the codebase.
 Moreover, Fyrejet offers you the ability to use Express APIs with uWebSockets.js (not production ready yet).